 Life expectancy is an aggregate figure.
 These are things that happen at the social level and across multiple births and rebirths.
 Life expectancy reflects aggregate suffering across a population.
 It’s really a measure of a whole lot of shit going wrong at different levels of consciousness than the self or even the extant population.
 This is not something you can vote (lol) or even organize your way out of.
 This is a predicament, not a problem.

 I’ll say it again.
 The collapse of America is a predicament, not a problem.
 You can’t make it out of a predicament, you can only make it through, if you’re lucky.
 So what can the average American do about average life expectancy?
 Dude, I don’t know, on average you’re fucked.
 When life expectancy goes down like this, you have to adjust your expectations.
 Life ain’t gonna be what it used to be, and it won’t be what you thought.
 America is an empire in violent and bitter decline.
-Is it any wonder that American lives are getting short?
+Is it any wonder that American lives are getting nasty and short?